Mintas/task-shopping-cart/README.md

 For further reference, please consider the following sections:

 * git clone project repo (e.g. https://github.com/Mintas/task-shopping-cart.git )
-* run './gradlew letsShop -x test'
+* run './gradlew letsShop -x test'  (there are integration tests that can take time)
 * it will build project (skipping tests), pack image and start docker-compose
 * open [shoppingCartApi](http://localhost:8080/swagger-ui/index.html) in your browser
 * have fun